Nudge: Accelerating Overdue Pull Requests Towards Completion: Introduction

-While effort estimation models have been shown to be accurate \cite{attarzadeh2012proposing}, they cannot account for contextual and environmental factors such as work load of the \pr{} reviewer(s) or the author.
-Therefore to improve the notification precision, we implement activity detection which monitors any updates on the \pr{}, such as new commits or review comments, and adjust the notification accordingly.
-Lastly, to make the Nudge notifications actionable, we also implement actor identification which infers the actor (\pr{} author or specific reviewer(s)) who is blocking the \pr{} from completion.
-To summarize, in this paper, we make the following contributions: \begin{enumerate} \item A \pr{} level effort estimation model using various product and process metrics. \item The Nudge system, which leverages the effort estimation model along with activity detection and actor identification to accelerate \pr{} completion. \item Empirical evidence that the Nudge system achieves a significant reduction in completion time, by over 60\%, for pull requests which were nudged thus increasing the efficiency of the code review process and accelerating the pull request progression. \item Empirical evidence that the Nudge system is well received by the users, based on quantitative and qualitative analyses of Nudge deployment to over \NumRepos{} repositories at Microsoft since 2019. \item Empirical evidence that the contributions of the newly added components of the Nudge system (activity detection and actor identification) have a significant role to play in decreasing the \pr{} completion time and increasing the favorability towards the Nudge system. \end{enumerate}
+While effort estimation models have been shown to be accurate \cite{attarzadeh2012proposing}, they cannot account for contextual and environmental factors such as workload of the \pr{} reviewer(s) of the author.
+Therefore to improve the notification precision, we implement \emph{activity detection} which monitors any updates on the \pr{}, such as new commits or review comments, and adjusts the notification accordingly.
+Furthermore, to determine \emph{who} needs to receive the notification, we implement \emph{actor identification} to infer the actor (\pr{} author or specific reviewer(s)) who is blocking the \pr{} from completion.

-This paper extends our prior publication~\cite{madillaFSE}, which focused on \pr{} completion time detection.
-We make significant improvements to the Nudge algorithm by using the activity and actor identification in the context of code reviews.
-To the best of our knowledge, this is the first time these constructs have been used in software engineering to improve developer productivity.
-New materials with respect to the conference version include: \begin{itemize} \item \textit{Activity detection}: Motivated by the user feedback we received from the prior deployment of the Nudge service at Microsoft, we have implemented activity detection (Section \ref{ActivityDetection}) on top of the effort estimation model to improve the notification accuracy.
-Previously, we had heard from multiple users about being reminded about a \pr{} even when it was being actively worked on or reviewed.

-\item \textit{Actor identification}: We also received feedback about making the notifications actionable.
-Since the \pr{} could be delayed because of different factors, it is important to highlight the root cause in the Nudge notification.
-To that end, we have implemented actor identification to attribute the delay in \pr{} completion to make it more actionable (Section \ref{DependecyDetermination}).

-\item We provide details about the implementation in Section \ref{Implementation} which will aid in reproducing the Nudge system.

-\item We perform a large-scale deployment and user study at Microsoft to evaluate the efficacy of the Nudge system on 147 repositories to show the efficacy of the new algorithm compared to the original model, and compare it with the previous version (Section~\ref{sec:RQs}).